GUEREJ0/GUEREJ0/README.md

-My name is Luis de Santos, or as my Github alias, Guerejo.
+My name is Luis de Santos, or as my Github alias, Güerejo.

 My interests are Machine Learning and AI development.